-While volunteers working in conflicts and emergencies are inherently exposed to a multitude of risks, not least to their own safety and well-being, volunteers' ethnicity, gender, race and other categories converge to influence the degree of these risks3.
+While volunteers working in conflicts and emergencies are inherently exposed to a multitude of risks, not least to their own safety and well-being, volunteers' ethnicity, gender, race and other categories converge to influence the degree of these risks5.
 As mentioned earlier, the context in which volunteers operate is a major factor in determining which aspect(s) of one's identity will be relevant.

-From the data, examining risks associated with volunteering in conflicts and emergencies highlights some very clear and present dangers that may be more prevalent for certain groups of volunteers than others in a particular context.
-Some volunteers reported that moving across communities posed significant risks in terms of acceptance and potential for rejection or even violence4.
+From the data, examining risks associated with volunteering in conflicts and emergencies highlights some very clear and present danaers that may be more prevalent for certain groups of volunteers than others in a particular context.
+Some volunteers reported that moving across communities posed significant risks in terms of acceptance and potential for rejection or even violence6.
 In some cases, these were related to physical attributes or other markers that identified volunteers as being from one ethnicity or tribe that was negatively seen by the community in which they operated.
 One male volunteer described stopping unexpectedly for the night in a different village after their car broke down.
 Their language and accent identified the volunteers as being from one ethnicity, and they were reportedly refused help on this basis.

 "We told them that we are passengers we need a place to stay, because our car got out of order, just give us 2 or 3 breads.
-When we told them that we are passengers and when they realized that we are [ethnicity] people, they refused to help us and told us we don't interact with you.
-They were [other ethnicity] speakers.
-They locked the door and told us that it is not necessary, because you are [ethnicity] people, and we don't consider [ethnicity] as human beings.
-There was a man that was screaming a lot, and we spent that night without any food and water."
-(Male Volunteer)
+When we told them that we are passengers and when they realized that we are

-3 Please see Theme Papers 3 and 6,
+5 Please see Theme Papers 3 and 6.

-4 Please see Theme Paper 2.
+6 Please see Theme Paper 2.